lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

 ## Interactive shipping calculator testing

-Interactive components need to be tested to ensure they maintain valid output over time.
+In this example, we test the interactive elements of a shipping cost calculator to ensure they return the expected output.

 ### Feature file